frkatona/frkatona.github.io/Subpages/ChordNetwork/readme.md

 ## FEATURES

-- [ ] show and use absolute chord information

-- [ ] color legend for chord functions

-- [ ] rethink how "closed" or "open" a voicing is...maybe actually do math on the average distance?  ask GPT
+- [ ] provide a list of example songs that set the key and populate the chordboxes with the chords of the song

 - [ ] create 'x' bars chord progression randomize button that plays the progression

-  - [ ] continue for 4 bars after note press
+  - [x] continue for 3 bars after note press

   - [ ] start with random chord and continue for n bars where n = number of boxes (which should be a user parameter)